railwayapp/nixpacks/docs/pages/docs/providers/node.md

 }
 ```

+Corepack will only be used on Node 16 and above.

 ## Bun Support

 We support Bun, but due to Bun being in alpha, it is unstable and very experimental.